Updated November, 2014

 Red Mill – A couple different locations at Interbay (between Queen Anne and Magnolia) and the original on Phinney Ridge (just north of the Woodland Park Zoo).
 If you’re downtown Li’l Woody’s is the almost as good.

 SushiLand in Queen Anne is a delicious and cheap conveyor-belt sushi place.
-Seattle has some top notch (and very expensive) japanese restaurants but for great sushi in a relaxed setting nothing beats this SushiLand.
+Seattle has some top notch (and very expensive) Japanese restaurants but for great sushi in a relaxed setting nothing beats this SushiLand.
 The seared salmon is incredible.
-Located walking distance from Seattle Center.
+It’s walking distance from Seattle Center and the Monorail.

 Coolest Place You’re Still Allowed to Take Your Kids To